Hiroki Yoshimoto: Racing career

 Yoshimoto is the only driver in GP2 Series to have driven the bulk of his pre-GP2 career in Asia, the rest of the series mainly moving up the ranks in South America or Europe.
 Yoshimoto started out in 1999, competing in Japanese Formula Junior 1600.
 He moved for Japanese Formula Toyota in 2000, racing in Korean F1800 later in the year.
 A move to Japanese Formula Three for 2001 was his reward for hard work, although his stint with the Yellow Hat team resulted in only two races.

-He got his first taste of a full Japanese F3 season in 2002, though, with the Now team.
-He achieved 1 win, 1 pole position and two other podium finishes, finishing 8th in the championship.
-He also finished respectively 5th in the prestigious Macau Grand Prix.
-He stayed with the team for 2003 finishing 10th in the championship before moving on in 2004 for the Japanese GT Series.
+Yoshimoto got his first taste of a full Japanese F3 season in 2002, though, with the Now team.
+He achieved one win, one pole position and two other podium finishes, finishing eighth in the championship.
+He also finished respectively fifth in the prestigious Macau Grand Prix.
+He stayed with the team for 2003 finishing tenth in the championship before moving on in 2004 for the Japanese GT Series.
 He also drove two races of the World Series by Nissan of the same year, for the Gabord team.

 On 3 and 4 November 2007, Yoshimoto took part in the Formula Asia V6 by Renault Championship at the Zhuhai International Circuit.
-He won round 11 ahead of James Winslow and Armaan Ebrahim but stalled on the grid for round 12 and eventually finished 5th.
+He won round 11 ahead of James Winslow and Armaan Ebrahim but stalled on the grid for round 12 and eventually finished fifth.

-He returned to GP2 for 2008, driving for the Qi-Meritus Mahara team in the GP2 Asia Series.
+Yoshimoto returned to GP2 for 2008, driving for the Qi-Meritus Mahara team in the GP2 Asia Series.
 He continued in the series for the 2008–09 season with the BCN Competición team.
 However, BCN was purchased and renamed as Ocean Racing Technology after the first round of the season, and Yoshimoto was replaced by Yelmer Buurman.